Username:

 Key Features

-Forecasting future years’ resources, reflecting known national funding and planned reforms
+Forecasting future years’ resources, reflecting known national funding and key variables

-Ability to change national and local assumptions e.g. inflation, council tax and business rates taxbase growth
+Ability to change national and local assumptions e.g. inflation, council tax and business rates taxbase growth, using local judgement, or outputs from our Collection Fund Suite

-Forecasting resulting business rates income; levy and safety net amounts; pooling income; and increasingly material Section 31 grant payments
+Forecasting resulting business rates income, levy and safety net amounts, and the timing of resource flows

-Forecasting council tax income, based upon forecast taxbase and rate changes
+Forecasting council tax income, based on anticipated taxbase and rate changes

 The complexity of local government funding, coupled with the uncertainty surrounding funding reform, presents a significant challenge for authorities when preparing their Medium-Term Financial Plan.